AgrimArsh/QuantumUntangled/_posts/2021-02-07-Quantum-States-And-The-Bloch-Sphere-9f3c0c445ea3.md

 Let’s try to plot a quantum state on the Bloch sphere.

-Supposed you were asked to plot the quantum state “ket 1”.
+Supposed you were asked to plot the quantum state $$\ket{1}$$.
 As a reminder, the “1 state” is defined as follows, using bra-ket notation:

 <figure>
     <img src="{{ site.github.url }}/assets/images/1__omAYE__UE7H2fud5kpgceEw.png">
     <figcaption></figcaption>
 </figure>

-We want to find the angles _theta_ and _phi_ which satisfy the general form of the Bloch sphere.
+We want to find the angles $$\theta$$ and $$\phi$$ which satisfy the general form of the Bloch sphere.
 That is,

 <figure>
     <img src="{{ site.github.url }}/assets/images/1__5b__3fp7A7Kfv9sU27lCy6A.png">
     <figcaption></figcaption>
 </figure>

 Do you recall a way to find these two angles with our given information?
 Exactly!
-We need to set up a [system of equations](https://www.khanacademy.org/math/algebra/x2f8bb11595b61c86:systems-of-equations) which correlate the top and bottom values of the general Bloch vector, with the corresponding values in the vector form of our given quantum state- in this case, the “1 state”, as such:
+We need to set up a [system of equations](https://www.khanacademy.org/math/algebra/x2f8bb11595b61c86:systems-of-equations) which correlate the top and bottom values of the general Bloch vector, with the corresponding values in the vector form of our given quantum state- in this case, $$\ket{1}$$, as such:

 <figure>
     <img src="{{ site.github.url }}/assets/images/1__LKh5PIvjhYItNZ9__pHsLog.png">
     <figcaption></figcaption>
 </figure>

-We begin by solving the first equation for _theta_:
+We begin by solving the first equation for $$\theta$$:

 <figure>
     <img src="{{ site.github.url }}/assets/images/1__lAA5C5xY1CRFulZ__8FqXDg.png">
     <figcaption></figcaption>
 </figure>

-Then substituting this value of theta into the second equation, yielding _phi_:
+Then substituting this value of theta into the second equation, yielding $$\phi$$:

 <figure>
     <img src="{{ site.github.url }}/assets/images/1__1pime05aq8XodiyU9Fq6bA.png">
     <figcaption></figcaption>
 </figure>

-Having found our values of _theta_ and _phi_, we plug them back into the general Bloch vector form to obtain the corresponding vector in the sphere:
+Having found our values of $$/theta$$ and $$/phi$$, we plug them back into the general Bloch vector form to obtain the corresponding vector in the sphere:

 <figure>
     <img src="{{ site.github.url }}/assets/images/1__I9RnaM9NALt1CRhdYr3iHA.png">